xuzifan08/LendingClub/README.md

 The data source contains 145 features.
 It was messy with a lot of missing values for some features and unstructured string data that needed to be cleaned and transformed.
 This is the steps of cleaning the dataset:
  1. Drop feature if it has missing 50% values of that record

+    why drop it?
  2. Drop feature if 95% values of it are the same

+    why drop it?
  3. Drop feature if it is the same as other feature (I might only choose to use one of them)

+    show a example for duplicate and why drop it?
  4. Drop feature if the features are highly correlated (|r| >0.8) (I might only choose to use one of them)

+    why drop it?
  5. Derive some new columns based on domain knowledge that will be helpful for machine learning models and data analysis

+    show a example and explain why it's useful

 ### Exploratory Data Analysis (see code [here](src/python/exploratory_data_analysis.py))
 #### Univariate Analysis

+explain the findings and use case for business
 ![Image description](docs/uni_analysis.png)

 #### Bivariate/Multivariate Analysis
+explain the findings and use case for business
 ![Image description](docs/binary_analysis.png)

 ### Prototype of Data pipline